emilbayes/bittorrent-dht-sodium/README.md

 ### `const salt = eddsa.salt()`

-Generate a 20 byte random salt.
+Generate a 64 byte random salt.
+This is equal to the block size of SHA-1, the hash function used by the DHT.

 ## Install